What is the danger of a soporous state? Soporous state: description, causes, duration

-• Basic provisions of the ICD-10
+• Basic provisions of ICD-10

 • 6.
 General patterns of the course of mental illness.
 Outcomes of mental illness.
 General patterns of dynamics and outcomes of mental disorders